 News show, 20/20 recently aired a story about several workers’ compensation beneficiaries who were committing fraud.
 One woman, who was a former postal worker, claimed that she had so much should pain that shoulder could barely lift her arms.
 However, she was shown as a contestant on The Price is Right lifting her arms high enough to spin the iconic wheel.
 She also shared photos on Facebook of her zip-lining adventures.
 Such media stories of workers’ compensation fraud that air on television are usually amusing to viewers as they almost always depict the “injured” worker enthusiastically participating in a strenuous activity such as dancing, zip-lining, or wrestling; often making for “great TV”.
 However, these incidents are not at all amusing to the employers or insurance carriers who are providing the benefits for these employees.
 One estimate is that workers’ compensation fraud amounts to over $1 billion a year.

 Workers’ compensation is available to employees who are injured while at work.
 In order to be approved for benefits, a physician must certify that the employee was indeed injured and unable to work.
 Benefits often include medical benefits and disability payments.
 Under Texas law, for example, an injured employee can receive workers’ compensation benefits for years.
 However, if the employee recovers from the injury he or she is required to inform the employer and the benefits will cease.
 Unfortunately, there are some employees who try to take advantage of the workers’ compensation program.
-They do so by faking an injury, faking the seriousness of an injury, or faking the continued existence of an injury.
+They do so by faking an injury, and if caught, they may be accused of fraud, since faking the seriousness of an injury, or faking the continued existence of an injury falls under that charge.
 With some injuries such as back injuries, a doctor must to some degree rely on the patient’s report of his or her level of pain.
 If a patient continues to complain of pain that is so debilitating that he or she cannot work, then the doctor will continue to certify that the employee is entitled to workers’ compensation benefits.